-- The Partnership will be able to monetize its upside potential inherent in the current bond structures and increase the total assets of the Partnership, - 2.
-Through the redeployment of proceeds received the Partnership may increase CAD through an expanded asset base and through the elimination of current under-performing or non-performing assets, - 3.
+- 1. The Partnership may be able to monetize its upside potential inherent in the current bond structures and increase the total assets of the Partnership, - Through the redeployment of proceeds received the Partnership may increase CAD through an expanded asset base and through the elimination of current under-performing or non-performing assets, - 3.
 The Partnership's accounting and financial reporting may be simplified by eliminating the VIEs currently consolidated by the Partnership under FIN46R, and - 4.
-By perpetuating the Partnership's historically high dividend payout ratio, investor distributions will increase as CAD increases.
+By perpetuating the Partnership's historically high dividend payout ratio, investor distributions may increase along with increases in CAD.

-The General Partner is currently evaluating a number of transactions that may be utilized to execute upon this strategy.
-Subsequent to the end of the first quarter the Partnership acquired an investment in tax-exempt mortgage revenue bonds issued by the Texas Department of Housing for Bella Vista Apartments.
-Bella Vista Apartments is a multifamily housing project in Gainesville Texas.
+The General Partner is currently evaluating a number of transactions that may be utilized to execute this strategy.
+During the second quarter the Partnership acquired an investment in tax-exempt mortgage revenue bonds issued by the Texas Department of Housing and Community Affairs for Bella Vista Apartments.
+Bella Vista Apartments is a multifamily housing project in Gainesville, Texas.
 The principal amount of the bonds is \$6.8 million.
 The bonds carry an interest rate of 6.15% and mature in 2046.
 At this time the Partnership has not committed to any other specific transactions in regard to the repositioning of its current investment portfolio.

 The Partnership is also exploring the possibility of raising additional equity for the Partnership.
-Equity raises will allow the Partnership to realize better economies of scale and further enhance the generation of CAD.
-Growing the Partnership is critical in order to justify being a publicly traded entity and being able to spread the significantly increased costs of being public across a larger income base.
+Equity raises may allow the Partnership to realize greater economies of scale and further enhance the generation of CAD.